kaubu/language-translator/README.md

 # language-translator
-Lookup words for many Ancient Languages.
+Search through the definitions for many different languages, including ancient languages.

 ## Usage
 Simply run this to start: